Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/about.md

 Fall 2025,
 Instructor: Daniel M. Aukes

 The course focuses on bio‑inspired terrestrial locomotion, foldable fabrication methods, and simulation‑driven design.

-The project investigates an inchworm‑inspired crawling robot based on the locomotion of [Manduca sexta larvae](https://en.wikipedia.org/wiki/Manduca_sexta).

-The robot uses rigid foldable linkages and friction-modulated pads to realize a planar, two-anchor lift-and-drag gait whose parameters can be measured, simulated, and systematically varied.
+ArcFold is an inchworm‑inspired crawling robot based on the locomotion of [Manduca sexta larvae](https://en.wikipedia.org/wiki/Manduca_sexta).
+The robot uses rigid foldable linkages and friction‑modulated pads to realize a planar, two‑anchor lift‑and‑drag gait whose parameters can be modeled, fabricated, and systematically varied.

 The project team consists of: